Towards Building Multilingual Language Model for Medicine

-Apart from the above newly collected data, we also leverage many existing open-source corpus.
+\textbf{Existing Small-scale Multilingual Medical Corpus.} Apart from the above newly collected data, we also leverage many existing open-source corpus.
 Specifically, we utilized the following three datasets: Wikipedia~\cite{wikidump}, Baidu Baike~\cite{baidu_baike}, and UFAL Medical Corpus~\cite{ufal_medical_corpus}.
-For Wikipedia and Baidu Baike, we employ the same filtering methodology outlined in Section~\ref{sec:filtering_based_data} to extract the medical domain corpus, while for UFAL, a medical corpus designed for translation tasks, we use it as it is.
+For Wikipedia and Baidu Baike, we employ the same filtering methodology mentioned before to extract the medical domain corpus, while for UFAL, a medical corpus designed for translation tasks, we use it directly.